 The basic process consists of a number of basic steps.
 These corrective measures will lead to the true cause of the problem.

-- Define the problem or the factual description of the incident.
-Use both qualitative and quantitative information (nature, size, locations and timing) of the results in question.
+Use both qualitative and quantitative information (nature, size, locations and timing) of the results in question and find the root.

-- Think of effective solutions that can prevent recurrence of the causes and to which all involved colleagues can agree.
+Think of effective solutions that can prevent recurrence of the causes and to which all involved colleagues and team members can agree.
 These solutions must comply with the intended goals and objectives and must not cause any new and unforeseen problems.

 Please note: steps three, four and five are the most critical part of the corrective measures because these have proved to be successful in practice.

 Other well-know Root cause analysis techniques and tools are listed below:

 This root cause analysis technique is often used in the industrial sector.

 It was developed to identify energy flows and focus on possible blocks for those flows in order to determine how and why the obstacles cannot prevent the energy flows from causing damage.

 This complex but powerful method developed by Eliahu M. Goldratt is based on representing causal factors in a tree structure.
 This method uses rules of logic.
 The method starts with a short list of the undesirable factors we see around us that will subsequently lead to one or more underlying causes.